AntonioCCosta/local-linear-segmentation/README.md

 python setup.py build_ext --inplace

-In order to the able to run the .ipynb tutorials, you?ll also need jupyter and seaborn.
+In order to the able to run the .ipynb tutorials, you'll also need jupyter and seaborn.

 (a) - 'SegmentingHO.ipynb' and (b) - 'SegmentingWormBehavior.ipynb' are two complementary tutorials on how to apply the adaptive locally-linear segmentation.
 In (a), a toy time series is segmented and hierarchical clustering is applied to obtain the original model parameters.
 In (b), a sample C. elegans "eigenworm" time series is analysed, in which the worm is subject to a heat shock to the head that triggers an escape response.
 The sampled time series start at the initiation of the escape response (a sample video can be found in 'EscapeResponse.mp4')